 While we encourage students to bring their own personal laptop computers, we do have ample resources for students.
 Laptop computers can be rented short-term from the library.
 Additionally, there are a number of computer labs throughout the university that allow for ample computer access.

 How are the libraries and computer labs?

 The University of Delaware is home to over four libraries.
-Our largest library, Morris Library, was recently updated in early 2015 and provides excellent space for independent studying, group studying, and computer access.
+Our largest library, Morris Library, provides excellent space for independent studying, group studying, and computer access.
 Morris is also home to our extensive Media and Technology collection and services center.
 Our computer labs are excellently maintained and provide flexible hours for students to work at their convenience.

 What student services are offered (tutoring, career counseling, study workshops)?